All Your Questions About Sports Betting Site Deposit Methods Answered!

 Money Transfers or ‘Person to Person’ transfers are a very reliable way of depositing onto online sportsbooks for US bettors.
 There is a little more effort involved using these, which explains why they are not so popular outside of the US.

-Companies like Western Union and MoneyGram specialize in wiring money around the world.
+Companies like Western Union and their ilk specialize in wiring money around the world.
 They will not knowingly support a transfer to a gambling site, which is why some ‘creativity’ has been used by the sportsbooks in order to use them.

 What you will do is make a wire transfer to an individual recipient – usually offshore in the same country as the sportsbook is licensed.
 This is then reconciled with your account, and the money yours to bet with in around 3+ hours.
 The extra work involves taking the cash physically to an office to make the transfer – or using an online app like Western Union’s SpeedPay instead.
 The sending companies will also charge a fee based on the size of your transaction.